 In many places, the worst intolerance pertains to issues relating to gender or race.
 Holding up the banner of social justice, campus activists have ejected liberal values for those of Mao’s Red Guards, chasing those with differing ideas, including distinguished professors, off-campus, as recently occurred at both Harvard and Cambridge.

 These tendencies are hardly weakened by the fact that so many college administrations — Oberlin, Evergreen College, Williams — have not only tolerated assaults on those considered, often falsely, as racist or sexist but seem to embrace them.
-Some progressives such as Cass Sunstein fear that students raised in current homogeneous college environment “are less likely to get a good education, and faculty members are likely to learn less from one another if there is a prevailing political orthodoxy.
+Some progressives, such as Cass Sunstein, fear that students raised in the current homogeneous college environment “are less likely to get a good education, and faculty members are likely to learn less from one another if there is a prevailing political orthodoxy.

 A recent survey of first-year reading assignments at 350 schools by the National Association of Scholars found that most are now dominated by contemporary authors, usually focused on progressive topics like racism, Islamophobia, or gender issues.
 Not on the reading list: Pretty much anyone who wrote before 2000, including Homer, Confucius, Shakespeare, Milton, de Tocqueville, V.S.
 Naipul or the Founding Fathers.

 Given their muddled elders, it’s not surprising that many millennials reject the ideal of free and open expression.
-In 2017, 43 percent of college students approved the banning of extreme speakers, twice the number in 1984.
-Over two-thirds of older Americans believe that it is extremely important to live in a democracy; but among millennials, less than one third do.
+In 2019, 43 percent of college students approved the banning of extreme speakers, twice the number in 1984.
+Over two-thirds of older Americans believe that it is extremely important to live in a democracy, but among millennials, less than one-third do.

 The technological threat